-What Does It Really Take To Lose One Pound? | Reader's Digest
+How Many Calories in a Pound?
+We Consulted Experts to Find Out | Reader's Digest

 Amir-Bajrich/Shutterstock

 The short answer: It depends on what type of pound we are talking about.
 It’s easy to lose a pound of water or a digit on the scale.
 It’s losing a pound of fat—and keeping it off—that’s more challenging.
+Here’s how to figure out how many calories you should be eating to lose weight.

-How many calories are in a pound?
+How many calories in a pound?

 In simplest terms, losing fat—even just a pound—means taking in fewer calories and doing more physical activity.
 There’s been much ado about how many calories make (or break) a pound.
+The number of calories in a pound is far from set in stone.
 “There is an adage that a 3,500 caloric deficit is needed to lose one pound, and this is a good average, but height and weight matter too,” explains Holly Lofton, MD, director of the Medical Weight Management Program at NYU Langone in New York City.
-There is likely no single answer as to how many calories you’d have to skip to lose one pound, but we do have a ballpark.
+There is likely no single answer as to how many calories you’d have to skip to lose one pound, since the number of calories in a pound can vary greatly depending on the person, but we do have a ballpark.
 “You’d need a deficit of 2,000 to 4,000 calories depending on person’s build,” Dr. Lofton says.

 (For some context, a McDonald’s Quarter Pounder with cheese has 530 calories; add fries for another 230 and a sugary soda for 70 more.)

 But not all calories are equal by any stretch.
+The amount of calories in a pound is also dependent on the food itself.
 “If you cut 3,500 calories and just ate ice cream, you would lose less than if you chose asparagus and chicken,” Dr. Lofton says.
 “You want to eat a protein and carb mix or a protein and vegetable mix,” she says.
 Her tip: High-fiber, low-calorie vegetables such as cabbage, broccoli, and spinach will allow you to feel fuller, making any caloric deficit easier to manage.

 Protein is also key here because it’s super thermogenic, adds Jason Ewoldt, RDN, LD, a wellness dietitian at the Mayo Clinic Health Living Program in Rochester, Minnesota.
-This is a science-y way of saying that protein turns up the heat in our body’s furnace, which increases our metabolism and our ability to burn fat (which is why so many diets are all about the protein—here are some top plant-based sources).
+This is a science-y way of saying that protein turns up the heat in our body’s furnace, which increases our metabolism and our ability to burn fat (which is why so many diets are all about the protein—here are some top plant-based protein sources).

 By contrast, eating just carbs will increase fat storage by raising insulin levels.
 Here’s what happens: You mow down a bag of chips, your glucose or blood sugar shoots up, and your pancreas produces a large amount of the hormone insulin to take the excess glucose out of your bloodstream.
 The glucose converts to a starch called glycogen, which is stored in the liver and in muscles.
 The catch?
 Your body can only store a limited amount of glycogen, so the excess glucose is stored as body fat.